abdoulfataoh/lefaso-net-scraper/README.md

 ### Description
 lefaso-net-scraper is a robust and versatile Python library designed to efficiently extract articles from the popular online news source of of Burkina Faso, [www.lefaso.net](https://www.lefaso.net).
 This powerful scraping tool allows users to effortlessly collect article content and data from Internet users’ comments on lefaso.net.

+### Important
+  Our scraper, like other scrapers, is based on the structure of the target website.
+Changes to the website's structure can affect the scraper.
+We use automated workflows to detect these issues frequently, but we cannot catch all of them.
+Please report any issues you encounter and use the latest version.

 ### Data Format

 <div align="center">